brrock/next-js-tech-blog/README.md

-# Welcome to my tech blog
+# Welcome to my  portfolio
-I talk about all things tech